Slackline Setup and Rigging

 Daisy Chain Tying Instructions

 If you are dealing with longer pieces of gear, butterfly coils are a great option.
+As it allows you to store and transport long slacklines with or without a bag while reducing the probability of having twists, kinks and turns in your webbing.
 Plus the skills used to store your gear are the same ones you will use for climbing rope.

 Frames or Treeless Setups